Kpoke/GA_Task/README.md

 mysql -u root -p

 A prompt for password will come out.
-Please type "holodja123"
+Please type your mysql password

-Then run the following commands.
+Execute the following query in MYSQL Workbench

-ALTER USER 'root'@'%' IDENTIFIED BY 'root' PASSWORD EXPIRE NEVER;
-ALTER USER 'root'@'%' IDENTIFIED WITH MYSQL_NATIVE_PASSWORD BY 'root';
+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'

-FLUSH PRIVILEGES;
+Where root as your user localhost as your URL and password as your password

+Then run this query to refresh privileges:

+flush privileges;

 Type 'exit' to exit.